Sharing ways to bring hope and stability to your community.

 – Nancy Brown, Mt Vernon, WA

 How can Hope University help your community?

 Our goal is not to expand Rogue Retreat outside of Southern Oregon, but rather to empower other communities to write their own stories of success.
-Hope University workshops and offerings are modeled after our own practices, while being custom-tailored to each city or region.
+Hope University workshops and offerings are custom-tailored to each city or region while modeled after Rogue Retreat practices.
 While not an exhaustive list, these offerings include:

 Homeless Needs Assessment

 We will facilitate a survey of the homeless population to assess what they see as needs for shelter, meals, and other resources.
 We get the opportunity to join you in meeting the homeless neighbors in your community.
 This needs assessment data and information is used to help inform the strategic planning session.

 Community Service Provider Survey